LAW ENFORCEMENT OFFICERS ASSOCIATION

 (1) Chairman of the Board (Immediate Past President)

-Each of these directors shall have voting powers except the Chairman of The Board, who shall vote only in the case of a tie.
-Four of these directors shall be elected at each annual conference for a three year term.
-One Director shall come from each district.
+Each of these Board of Directors members shall have voting powers except the Chairman of the Board, who shall vote only in the case of a tie.

 A Majority of the Board of Directors shall constitute a quorum for the transaction of business.

-A. The Board of Directors may fill vacancies for any unexpired term which occurs in any elective position.
-That appointee shall remain in the appointed position until the next annual conference.
+- The Board of Directors may fill vacancies for any unexpired term which occurs in any elective That appointee shall remain in the appointed position until the next Annual Conference.

-(3) the officeholder is incapable of or fails to perform the duties of his office;
+- An officeholder is incapable of or fails to perform the duties of their office;

 The following shall be the official representatives of the North Carolina Law Enforcement Officers Association: